thllwg/efficient-dsdv/README.md

-# DISCLAIMER

-Please note this repo is provided `as is` - it's not actively maintained and no support for things that are broken, undocumented and/or unclear is provided.

----

 # Efficient DSDV routing module for network simulator ns-3 #

-This repository accompanies the thesis *Improving Table-Driven Mobile Ad Hoc Networks through Demand-Driven Features: A comparative simulation of DSDV and Eff-DSDV Routing Protocols* and provides an implementation of the *Efficient Destination-Sequenced Distance Vector (Eff-DSDV)* Routing Protocol as a C++ implementation for the network simulation in ns-3.
-The modul is based on the DSDV standard module.
+This repository accompanies the bachelor thesis *Improving Table-Driven Mobile Ad Hoc Networks through Demand-Driven Features: A comparative simulation of DSDV and Eff-DSDV Routing Protocols*.
+It contains a C++ implementation of the *[Efficient Destination-Sequenced Distance Vector (Eff-DSDV)](https://www.researchgate.net/profile/Rafi-U-Zaman/publication/4375189_An_Efficient_DSDV_Routing_Protocol_for_Wireless_Mobile_Ad_Hoc_Networks_and_its_Performance_Comparison/links/0fcfd50572a7c67ed2000000/An-Efficient-DSDV-Routing-Protocol-for-Wireless-Mobile-Ad-Hoc-Networks-and-its-Performance-Comparison.pdf)* Routing Protocol, written for the [ns-3 network simulator](https://www.nsnam.org/).

 ## What is this about? ##

-Finding an optimal path between two devices remains one of the main challenges in Mobile Ad Hoc Networks (MANETs).
+Finding an optimal (e.g. shortest) path between two devices remains one of the main challenges in Mobile Ad Hoc Networks (MANETs).
 In such, each device acts both as a router and a network host and thereby connects devices that are not in each other’s service range.
-The Destination-Sequenced Distance Vector (DSDV) protocol was one of the first routing protocols designed for the special properties of MANETs.
-With the Efficient Destination-Sequenced Distance Vector (Eff-DSDV) protocol, a more efficient version of the table-driven DSDV has been proposed, claiming to increase the low Packet Delivery Ratio (PDR) of its precursor.
-However, doubts remain in terms of the repeatability of the results.
-Thus, this paper investigates the proposed changes by discussing the (dis-) advantages of the protocols routing approaches; implementing and testing of the protocols to conduct a comparative simulation study in the network simulator suite ns-3.
-It will be shown that Eff-DSDV cannot live up to its name and offers no significant advantage over DSDV.
+The [Destination-Sequenced Distance Vector (DSDV)](https://www.cse.iitb.ac.in/~mythili/teaching/cs653_spring2014/references/dsdv.pdf) protocol was one of the first routing protocols designed for the special properties of MANETs.
+With the [Efficient Destination-Sequenced Distance Vector (Eff-DSDV)](https://www.researchgate.net/profile/Rafi-U-Zaman/publication/4375189_An_Efficient_DSDV_Routing_Protocol_for_Wireless_Mobile_Ad_Hoc_Networks_and_its_Performance_Comparison/links/0fcfd50572a7c67ed2000000/An-Efficient-DSDV-Routing-Protocol-for-Wireless-Mobile-Ad-Hoc-Networks-and-its-Performance-Comparison.pdf) protocol, an allegedly more efficient version of the table-driven DSDV has been proposed.
+In particular, Eff-DSDV claims to increase the low Packet Delivery Ratio (PDR) of DSDV.
+My thesis investigates the proposed changes by discussing the (dis-) advantages of the different routing approaches.
+I further implemented Eff-DSDV to conduct a comparative simulation study in the network simulator suite ns-3.
+My thesis shows that Eff-DSDV cannot live up to its name and offers no significant advantage over DSDV.

 ## Building the module ##

-In order to make use of this implementation, you'll need a recent ns-3 version [installed](https://www.nsnam.org/wiki/Installation), ideally version 3.28.
-Copy the eff-dsdv folder into your ns-3/src/ directory.
+In order to make use of this implementation, you'll need to [install ns-3](https://www.nsnam.org/wiki/Installation) in version 3.28 (more recent version might work but are untested).
+Then, copy the content of `src/` into your local `ns-3/src/` directory.
 Afterwards, you can build the module from the project root using `waf`:

 ```bash
 ./waf configure --disable-python --enable-examples --enable-tests